davidgarland/nim-hatd/README.md

 Why It's Good:
 - `O(1)` push/pop.
-- Cache locality inside of the sub-arrays is good.
+- Cache locality gets better the more elements you have.
 - Traversal from left to right should be only marginally slower than that of an array.
 - `O(log n)` indexing with fewer indirections than the "List Of Arrays".